Kiriki-liszt/JS_Inflator/README.md

 * Ctrl-Z: VU meter was using parameter to send data to Controller, and it caued 'undo history' to be filled with meter changes.
 Fixed.
 * Meters are now following envelope detector with time contants.

-v2.0.1: Fix - Crash for Ableton.
+v2.0.1: Fix for Crash for Ableton, and fix for VU meter in Twarch GUI.

 ## What I've learned